Montane or Mountain Spotted Skipper

 It pupates in its larval shelter.

-The eggs are white and laid singly on the leaves of a foodplant.
+The eggs are pale yellow and are dome-shaped. with a diameter of about 2 mm.
+They are laid singly on the underside of leaves of a foodplant.

 The species is found in the mountains of